A Spatial-Spectral-Frequency Interactive Network for Multimodal Remote Sensing Classification: Experimental Results and Discussion

 The experiments are constructed to analyze the role of main parameters within the S$^2$Fin model.
 These parameters are local window size and $\alpha$ in Eq. ~\eqref{3-2-12}, both of which reflect the impact of spatial information on the model.
 The local window size represents the range of spatial information that the network can perceive, while $\alpha$ is a trade-off parameter that determines the spatial amplitude enhancement.
 To explore the impact of these parameters on the model, we conducted a series of comparative experiments.
 Specifically, $\alpha$ and local window size are selected from two sets of values \{0.2, 0.4, 0.6, 0.8, 1.0\} and \{7, 9, 11, 13\}, respectively.

 Tables \ref{pt1}-\ref{pt2} illustrate the impact of parameters on the model's performance.
 Observations from the table reveal that a relatively small value of $\alpha$=0.2 optimizes performance.
 On the other hand, different datasets have different sensitivities to the local window size.
-We analyzed and obtained the best parameters for each dataset, which are reported in bold in Table \ref{pt2}.
-Fig. \ref{para} visualizes the results of parameter tuning.

-The experimental framework \footnote{All code and implementation details will be made public upon publication.} is established using PyTorch, executed on an NVIDIA GeForce RTX 3090 24 GB graphics card.
-The optimization strategy adopted is the adaptive moment estimation (Adam) algorithm, with a learning rate set to $5 \times 10^{-4}$ and a weight decay of $4 \times 10^{-4}$.
-The learning rate modulation is governed by “MultiStepLR” with a gamma value of 0.5.
-Furthermore, the trade-off factors $\alpha$ and $\beta$ are assigned the values of 0.2 and 0.5 respectively.
-All Mamba blocks are bidirectional with a depth of two.
-The embedded features have length 64, and training is performed for 320 epochs.
-The initial trainable spectral high-frequency cutoff threshold is set to 0.5, and the gain coefficient to 0.05.
-The experiments are performed 10 times and the average value is taken.
-It is worth noting that in the following comparative experiments, all four datasets use 10 samples per class to represent a condition of few-sample training.
+We also add the Normalized Sensitivity Index (NSI) to evaluate the robustness of these parameters, showing that the model is more sensitive to $\alpha$.